akshayharish/superbowl56/README.md

-# Predicting the outcome of the Superbowl LVI
+# Predicting the outcome of Superbowl LVI

 Data was gathered from freely available sources for the 2021-22 season.